Planck 2015 results. XX. Constraints on inflation: Conclusions

 In inflationary models, comoving curvature (${\cal R}$) and tensor ($h$) fluctuations are amplified by the nearly exponential expansion from quantum vacuum fluctuations to become highly squeezed states resembling classical states.
 Formally, this quantum mechanical phenomenon is most simply described by the evolution in conformal time, $\eta$, of the mode functions for the gauge-invariant inflaton fluctuation, $\delta \phi$, and for the tensor fluctuation, $h$:

-with $(x\,,y)=(a \dot \phi/H \,, \delta \phi)$ for scalars, and $(x\,,y)=(a\,, h)$ for tensors.
+with $(x\,,y)=(a \dot \phi/H \,, \delta \phi)$ for scalars and $(x\,,y)=(a\,, h)$ for tensors.
 Here $a$ is the scale factor, primes indicate derivatives with respect to $\eta$, and $\dot \phi$ and $H=\dot a/a$ are the proper time derivative of the inflaton and the Hubble parameter, respectively.
 The curvature fluctuation, ${\cal R}$, and the inflaton fluctuation, $\delta \phi$, are related via ${\cal R} = H \delta \phi/\dot \phi$.
 Analytic and numerical calculations of the predictions for the primordial spectra of cosmological fluctuations generated during inflation have reached high standards of precision, which are more than adequate for our purposes, and the largest uncertainty in testing specific inflationary models arises from our lack of knowledge of the history of the Universe between the end of inflation and the present time, during the so-called ``epoch of entropy generation.''

 This paper uses three different methods to compare inflationary predictions with \Planck\ data.
-The first method consists of a phenomenological parameterization of the primordial spectra of scalar and tensor perturbations as:
+The first method consists of a phenomenological parameterization of the primordial spectra of scalar and tensor perturbations according to: